StarSheriff2/Etch-a-Sketch-Project---Arturo/README.md

 # Etch-a-Sketch
->This is part of the Odin Project's Web Development 101 course on Javascript
+>This is part of the Odin Project's Web Development 101 course on Javascript.

 This is a browser version of something between a sketchpad and an Etch-A-Sketch.
 There are three types of paintbrush styles:
 - black